Editorial: Lots to celebrate - BC Local News

-Another year has passed and Canada is another year older; 151 on Sunday.
+Another year has passed and Canada is another year older – 151 to be exact on Sunday.

 We may not be the world’s youngest country, but considering how far back some others go, we’re still just a teenager.
 Certainly young enough to be disappointed we didn’t get the birthday present we expected.
 Psst: it was cannabis legalization that was supposed to be in that big pretty box marked “Do not open until Canada Day, 2018!”
 Never fear, though, it’s on the way.